cjacker/enjoy/README.md

 ```

-By default, `axis_as_mouse` set to `1`, that means it will ignore all `axis_up/down/left/right` settings and use axis to send mouse motion event.
+Set `axis_as_mouse` to `1` will use axis to simulate mouse motion event and ignore `axis_up/down/left/right` settings.

-You can create your own config file as `~/.config/enjoyrc` to map buttons and axis to mouse click/scroll/motion or key event, or run some application.
+You can create your own config file as `~/.config/enjoyrc` to map buttons and axis to mouse click/scroll/motion or key event, or launch application.

 It support map combined keys with '+', for example: